 As founder and president of the consulting firm Product & Process Innovation, Ray has worked with many corporations to review and improve their use of projects to implement business strategy, engineering development, and manufacturing improvement.
 His emphasis is in the area of product development, but he has provided support on many types of projects including software development, facility construction, environmental upgrades, marketing, and organizational change.
 Ray has provided assistance for many corporations when implementing a Program Management Office and when introducing stage-gate project management practices.

 Ray also served as Chairman of an industry-wide task force charged with developing the standards and certification process for a new line of electrical products.
 He has provided litigation support for clients in the fields of project management on product development projects and government procurement.
-Ray provides training and consulting in all aspects of Project Management, Product Development, Strategy Formulation, Design for Manufacturability, Poka Yoke, Lean Manufacturing, Product Line Strategy and Finance for Engineers through universities such as Worcester Polytechnic Institute, Clemson University, and the University of Winnipeg.
+Ray provides training and consulting in all aspects of Project Management, Product Development, Product Line Strategy, Strategy Formulation, Design for Manufacturability, Value Engineering, Poka Yoke, Lean Manufacturing, and Finance for Engineers through universities such as Worcester Polytechnic Institute, Clemson University, and the University of Winnipeg.
 He is also an instructor at the China Institute for Innovation.
-His recent consulting clients include Johnson & Johnson, General Electric, Medtronic, Instrumentation Laboratories, American SuperConductor, General Dynamics, Kaman Aerospace, Dominion Power, NSTAR, Salient Surgincal, Tyco Electronics, and Nielson.
+His recent consulting clients include Johnson & Johnson, General Electric, Medtronic, Instrumentation Laboratories, American SuperConductor, Woods Hole Oceanographic Institute, Dominion Power, NSTAR, Salient Surgincal, Tyco Electronics, and Nielson.